Q: What is Registered Apprenticeship?

 National Occupational Credential: Every graduate of a Registered Apprenticeship program receives a nationally recognized credential.
 As you build the program, keep in mind that apprenticeship programs are designed to ensure that apprentices master every skill and have all the knowledge needed to be fully proficient for a specific occupation.

-Q: How is apprenticeship different from other types of work-based training?
+Q: How is Registered Apprenticeship different from other types of work-based training?

 A: Registered Apprenticeship training is distinguished from other types of workplace training by several factors: